 Please also note that due to the delay transportation that tests such Trichomonas Vaginalis are better performed at an Sexual Health Clinic.

 To book a free appointment at a Sexual health including HIV Services, please book an appointment here

 Our most local Sexual Health Clinics are run by CNWL these include Mortimer Market Centre (including Margaret Pyke Centre) and Archway Sexual Health Centre.

 You can book via Zesty.co.uk or by clicking the above links.

 PLEASE NOTE ALL WALK-IN SERVICES ARE CURRENTLY SUSPENDED PLEASE GO THE LINKS PROVIDED FOR THE SERVICE WHO WILL NEED TO TRIAGE YOU FIRST BY PHONE

-56 Dean Street (Soho) operate most weekdays until 7pm and on Saturday 11am till 4pm.
+- 56 Dean Street (Soho) operate most weekdays until 7pm and on Saturday 11am till 4pm.
 They operate urgent walk-in assessment and emergency contraception service.
-PLEASE CALL SERVICE FIRST
+Please Call the Service First

 Other local STI Clinics: